Show more

 How To Build Your System?

 We can only emphasize what’s been said earlier: there is no definitive ANPR-based system.
 Each solution, including yours, requires different setups, including hardware and software.
-It may not sound encouraging, but this uniqueness is actually a good thing; it guarantees that the system will be exactly how the end user imagines it.
+It may not sound encouraging, but this uniqueness is a good thing; it guarantees that the system will be exactly how the end user imagines it.
 As such, our best advice is to think about what you need and contact the ANPR software/camera manufacturer, telling them in detail about the project so that you get the software and/or hardware that best fits your project’s needs.
+You can even try our downloadable free LPR software for testing purposes.